 - In the traditional game, winners get to claim the bottles of soda pop they "ring" as their prize.
-However, if you don't want to give out sugary soda as your game prizes, you can also play this game with empty bottles and award any kind of trinket prizes to the winners.
+If you don't want to give out sugary soda as your game prizes, you can also play this game with empty bottles and award any kind of trinket prizes to the winners.
 Some ideas for trinket prizes include stickers, small rubber balls, key chains, glow sticks, play jewelry, and bubble gum or small pieces of candy.
 You could also give away a classic carnival prize: a goldfish, but please check with parents before giving these to kids.

 - You'll probably have extra soda or trinket prizes when the game is over.
 Be sure to give one to each of the kids who weren't able to get a ring around a bottle.

-- If you're throwing your party outdoors at night, try playing this glow-in-the-dark version of the classic game of ring toss.
+- If you're throwing your party outdoors at night, try playing a glow-in-the-dark version of the classic game of ring toss.